Talk to a Certified Specialist

 How soon should I report a workplace injury?

-While you have 120 days to make an official report of your injury to your employer, supervisor or manager, it benefits you to make a report immediately.
+While you have 120 days to make an official report of your injury to your employer, supervisor, or manager, it benefits you to make a report immediately.
 Delays in making an injury report can create delays if you make a workers’ compensation claim.

 How long do workers’ compensation benefits last in Pennsylvania?

 Injured workers are entitled to medical benefits for work-related injuries and illnesses through workers’ compensation for as long as it is deemed medically necessary.
-The length of time you can collect wage-loss benefits varies according to your injuries, but you can generally collect wage-loss benefits for as long as you are deemed unable to work due to your injuries, for a maximum of 500 weeks.
+The length of time you can collect wage-loss benefits varies according to your injuries.
+Still, you can generally collect wage-loss benefits for as long as you are deemed unable to work due to your injuries, for a maximum of 500 weeks.
 However, if a physician determines your work injuries to have impaired you at a level equal to or greater than 35% of a total body disability, you would be entitled to permanent compensation benefits.

 Is everyone covered under workers’ compensation in Pennsylvania?

 Most employees in Pennsylvania are eligible for workers’ compensation benefits.
-Workers exempt from these benefits are those who are already covered or receiving benefits, those who request an exemption on religious grounds, executive officers who request an exemption and some real estate salespeople.
+Workers exempt from these benefits are those who are already covered or receiving benefits, those who request an exemption on religious grounds, executive officers who request an exemption, and some real estate salespeople.

 How is workers’ compensation calculated in Pennsylvania?

 Typically, workers’ compensation provides injured employees with two-thirds of their average weekly wage in benefits.
 Exceptions to this would include independent contractors and certain other workers, such as babysitting and agricultural workers who work less than 30 days per year.
-The test for determining who is an independent contractor is very specific and technical, and it is best to speak with an experienced workers’ compensation attorney to review this analysis.
+The test for determining who an independent contractor is is very specific and technical, and it is best to speak with an experienced workers’ compensation attorney to review this analysis.

 Can my workers’ compensation benefits be changed or terminated?